Minimax Q-learning Control for Linear Systems Using the Wasserstein Metric: Introduction

+Stochastic control is a well-studied framework for dynamical systems with known probability distributions of uncertain variables \citep{aastrom2012introduction}, which is usually difficult to obtain in practice.
+Directly using an approximated distribution is not always reliable and may even lead to system instability~\citep{nilim2005robust}.
+To tackle distribution errors, it is natural to use the idea of distributionally robust (DR) optimization with an appropriate distribution metric~\citep{gao2016distributionally,wiesemann2014distributionally}.
+Since the Wasserstein metric can well combine the distribution prior knowledge and sampled data~\citep{chen2021distributionally}, it has been recently adopted to the stochastic control.
+Unfortunately, they require an explicit dynamical model of the control system~\citep{yang2021w, kim2020minimax, kim2021distributional}.

+Reinforcement learning (RL), as a learning-based method to approximately solve Markov decision processes (MDPs), has achieved tremendous progresses in the continuous control~\citep{lillicrap2016continuous}.
+Since the RL based controller is usually trained over a simulator, it may fail to generalize to practical applications if the simulator cannot generate samples with probability distributions that correctly reflect the physical system.
+To tackle it, robust RL algorithms are devised to enhance the robustness of the resulting control policy~\citep{pinto2017robust,abdullah2019wasserstein}.
+For example, \citet{abdullah2019wasserstein} uses the idea of over-fitting to training environments by minimizing a long-term cost function over a Wasserstein ambiguity set.
+However, they only focus on the generic MDPs and may require a large number of samples, and the stability of the closed-loop system cannot be guaranteed.

+This work takes advantages of both the DR optimization and RL to address the distribution uncertainty in an empirical measure of disturbance samples for unknown linear stochastic systems.
+Without explicitly identifying the explicit linear model, we aim to solve the minimax linear quadratic regulator (LQR) problem with a Wasserstein penalty via Q-learning.
+The major challenge lies in that the Q-function cannot be directly evaluated as it involves an expectation over the random disturbance, which is resolved by proposing an equivalent {\em deterministic} zero-sum game.
+Then, {we apply \citet[Section 3]{al2007model} to design an efficient Q-learning method with convergence guarantees to learn an optimal minimax controller. }

-The remainder of the paper is organized as follows.
-In Section \ref{sec:background}, we describe the stochastic control problem with distribution uncertainties and formulate the DR optimal control problem.
-In Section \ref{sec:drc}, we derive its closed-form solution, and show the stability of the closed-loop system.
-In Section \ref{sec:q learning}, we derive the Q-function and discuss its relations to the classical $H_{\infty}$ optimal control.
-In Section \ref{sec:algorithm}, we propose a DR Q-learning algorithm and show its global convergence.
-In Section \ref{sec:experiment}, we demonstrate the convergence and effectiveness of the proposed algorithm via simulations.
+The rest of the presentation is structured as follows.
+In Section \ref{sec:background}, we describe the minimax control problem with a Wasserstein penalty and provide its closed-form solution.
+Section \ref{sec:algorithm} designs a Q-learning algorithm to learn the minimax controller by establishing an equivalent deterministic game.
+Section \ref{sec:experiment} validates the convergence of the Q-learning algorithm via simulations.
+We draw some concluding remarks in Section \ref{sec:conclusion}.